KWGN-TV: News operation

-The first time that KWGN programmed news outside its established 9:00 slot was in 1982, when it premiered a midday newscast at noon.
+The first time that KWGN programmed news outside its established 9 p.m. slot was in 1982, when it premiered a midday newscast at noon.
 The station attempted another midday newscast beginning in 1997, this time at 11AM and running for an hour.
 WB2 News at Eleven lasted three years, and was cancelled in the fall of 2000.
 On July 16, 2000, legitimate competition sprang up for KWGN's prime time newscast for the first time when KDVR debuted the hour-long Fox 31 News at 9 O'Clock, which gradually became an avid competitor to KWGN's longer-established late newscast.
-Also in 2000, the station debuted a weekday morning newscast titled WB2day (which eventually adopted the present title Daybreak in 2012), a mix of news, entertainment and lifestyle features that initially aired for three hours from 6:00 to 9:00 a.m.
-In 2004, KWGN added an hour onto the newscast from 5:00 to 6:00 a.m., expanding it to four hours.
+Also in 2000, the station debuted a weekday morning newscast titled WB2day (which eventually adopted the present title Daybreak in 2012), a mix of news, entertainment and lifestyle features that initially aired for three hours from 6 to 9 a.m.
+In 2004, KWGN added an hour onto the newscast from 5 to 6 a.m., expanding it to four hours.
 The program grew to beat competing local and national morning news programs in certain age demographics.
-An 11:00 a.m. newscast returned to the schedule on September 11, 2006.
+An 11 a.m. newscast returned to the schedule on September 11, 2006.
 On July 7, 2008, KWGN branched out its news programming into early evenings for the first time with the launch of a half-hour 5:30 p.m. newscast, anchored by Kellie MacMullan and Ernie Bjorkman.
-One month later on August 4, 2008, the station expanded its 11:00 a.m. newscast to one hour.
+One month later on August 4, 2008, the station expanded its 11 a.m. newscast to one hour.